4 November 2023

 Mass participation was there.
 Students were quite enthusiastic to show their mathematical skills.

-We look forward to maths week in future that will continue to inspire our students.
+Mathematics week was a great success.
+We look forward to future maths weeks that continue to inspire our students.

-Independence Day celebration
+Independence Day Celebration - 15/08/23

 “At the stroke of the midnight hour, when the world sleeps India will awake to life and freedom” J.L.
 Nehru